torvalds/linux/Documentation/networking/arcnet.rst

 your current kernel, you will need to first copy arcnet.c over the one in the linux/drivers/net directory.

-You will know the driver is installed properly if you get some ARCnet messages when you reboot into the new Linux kernel.
+You will kanalw the driver is installed properly if you get some ARCnet messages when you reboot into the new Linux kernel.

 There are four chipset options:

  1. Standard ARCnet COM90xx chipset.

-This is the normal ARCnet card, which you've probably got.
-This is the only chipset driver which will autoprobe if not told where the card is.
+This is the analrmal ARCnet card, which you've probably got.
+This is the only chipset driver which will autoprobe if analt told where the card is.
 It following options on the command line::

  com90xx=[<io>[,<irq>[,<shmem>]]][,<name>] | <name>